 There's also a fair amount of circuitry that I've put in place to handle 'sequencing' All of which takes <= 6ms to occur.
 The FTDX-5000 PTT connects to a QSK-sequencer that has 4 ports.
 The first output port connects to a 2ms relay that switches a 12v reed relay which controls a 5vdc line for a Mini-Circuits RF relay which can switch in 2ms also.
 This relay dumps RX into a Dummy Load when energized.
 Effectively placing the SDR's connected to the splitter on the Dummy Load.
 This helps reduce the TX signals I create considerably!
 The 2nd port then fires which keys the RF Amp.
 The 3rd port is skipped currently and the 4th port triggers the FTDX-5000's "TX-Inhibit" line releasing the Transmitter to send RF OUT.

 This chain of events means that if the SEQ fails the TX will not flow out the amp.
 Because I'm using the radio's built-in "TX-Inhibit" function.
-It also means that RF Output only can occur when the SDR is listening to a 50 Ohm Dummy Load (safely).
+It also means that RF Output only can occur when the SDR is NOT listening to a 50 Ohm Dummy Load (safely).

 AGAIN this whole sequencing section is my personal preference.
 I suspect that it's not required.
 I know that I've run this system without it and incurred no damage.

 Using the RX IN/OUT ports to feed the SDR really is probably enough protection.
 But like I said I've gone a bit over-kill.

 I would also suggest (not pictured in any of this) using a "Powered USB Hub" and a USB 3.0 port if you have one, and nothing less than a USB 2.0 port!
 Using a Powered USB Hub helps keep the proper power on the USB connection.
 In case you have a lot of USB 'things' connected - using a HUB insures that there's no voltage sag on the USB line feeding the SDR.